Pam-BYFC/BYFC.github.io/shop.md

 title: Shop
 ---

-This is the Barming Youth FC shop.
+Welcome to the Barming Youth FC shop.

 {% for item in site.data.shop %}
 ## {{ item.item }}